High-Protein Breakfast Ideas for Beginners: Easy and Healthy Morning Meals

 Choose plain yogurt to cut down on additional sugar.

-2. Scrambled Vegetables
+2. Scrambled Eggs With Vegetables

 Approximate Protein